 The cobbled streets, churches and colonial buildings in Fort Kochi remind you of this port city's rich past.
-From the Portuguese to the English, everybody wanted a slice of this ancient city for themselves.
-Here are some cafes that can give you a taste of the past
+From the Portuguese to the Dutch to the English, everybody wanted a slice of this ancient city for themselves.
+Influenced by the colonial rulers, Kochi (earlier called Cochin) has retained its traditional food but also retained some delicacies of the colonial times.
+Here are some cafes that can give you a taste of the past: